joey-qytyku/OS-90-fixed/docs/Allocator.md

 The heap validator function checks the following:
 - Master pointer table must always point to data in the pool.
 - Lock count is not overlocked
-- Sentinel bytes in the allocation are not
+- Sentinel bytes in the allocation are not overwritten